 The temperature measurements where always taken on days with

 no wind.
 Strong winds can influence the temperature in vented attics

 below -5'C with the exception of very few days.
 Those periods with

 daytime temperatures above -4'C are no longer than 3 days.

 Most ice dams are not visible because they are forming below a cover

 of snow.
-It's however possible to see the actual ice in very special
+It's however possible to see the actual ice in special

-weather conditions where not a lot of snow had fallen and most of the
+weather conditions where not a lot of snow has fallen and most of the

 snow did already melt.
 The big block of ice will melt last and you